Discord4J/Discord4J/common/README.md

 # Discord4J Common
-This module contains a collection of common classes used in most other modules.
+The `common` module contains base utilities and models useful for other modules.